This post may contain affiliate sales links. Please read my disclosure policy.

 If you are uncomfortable taking the subway for whatever reason, Lyft is generally cheaper than Uber, from the handful of times I’ve compared my experiences.
 I like these options much better than taxi’s because there is no exchange of physical money; it is automatic.
 However, keep in mind that both Uber and Lyft charge extra fees during “busy” times of day, which is like, all the time!!
 If you’re not in a rush, try a rideshare through those apps.
 It’ll take longer because you’re essentially sharing the ride with a few extra passengers, but it does end up being cheaper in the long run.

 Hailing a cab is generally quick and painless, but depending on the time of day, you might not be able to get one.
-I’ve only used a cab once since living here.
+A cab is available for hailing when you see the numbers lit up on the top of it.
+If the numbers aren’t lit up, it already has passengers.

 What to Do